jupyterlab/jupyterlab/docs/source/user/extensions.rst

-Note: this folder location and semantics do *not* follow the standard Jupyter config semantics because we need to build a single unified application, and the default config locations for Jupyter is at the user level (user's home directory).
+Note: this folder location and semantics do *not* follow the standard Jupyter config semantics because we need to build a single unified application, and the default config location for Jupyter is at the user level (user's home directory).
 By explicitly using a directory alongside the currently installed JupyterLab, we can ensure better isolation between conda or other virtual environments.